 You want these emails to incite action from the customer.
 That doesn’t include deleting the email altogether.

-If you want to prevent that, it’s important to word the subject line of the email strategically.
+If you want to prevent that, it’s crucial to word the email subject line strategically.

 Why does the subject line matter?